j6s/xd75-qmk/README.md

-# Ergodone keyboard layout & firmware
+# XD75 keyboard layout & firmware

-Setup for building and flashing the QMK firmware for ergodone with my preferred keyboard layout.
+Setup for building and flashing the QMK firmware for XD75 with my preferred keyboard layout.

 I will not maintain another copy of the layout in the readme,